Always a step ahead

 With our strong technology, we have been ahead of the game in developing solutions to meet the requirements of the California Air Resources Board.
 For LEV I, we introduced on the market a multilayer tank in co-extrusion technology back in the year 1994.
 This technology has been continuously improved since so that it now fulfills even the more strict LEV II requirements.
 And in 2005, we were the first to successfully master the challenge of creating a plastic fuel tank for a PZEV vehicle.

-More stringent restrictions that will apply to future fuel systems are presently being drafted: -Tanks with increased pressure stability for hybrid vehicles, -The use of ethanol fuels (E5, E10), -Further restrictions on emissions in California and other states (LEV III) starting in 2014.
+Additional challenges for future fuel systems have been tested and implemented: Tanks with increased pressure stability for hybrid vehicles, successfully introduced in the United States in 2013, the use of ethanol fuels (E5, E10), further restrictions on emissions in California and other U.S. states (LEV III) with E10 fuel starting in 2014.

 We have already developed solutions to meet these challenges (NGFS) and will continue to refine them so that plastic tanks will remain successful in the future.